yusra22/HomelessSaverMac/README.md

 Language Use:	Java & XML

-Backend and Database: Firebase (NonSQL Datbase and Realtime Database)
+Backend and Database: Firebase (NonSQL Database and Realtime Database)

 Platform Use:	Android Studio